 Information Security Program Audit

-The California Information Security Office (CISO) plays a critical role in ensuring the State’s Information Technology (IT) infrastructure is capable of delivering vital services in a secure, reliable, and trustworthy manner.
+The California Office of Information Security (OIS) plays a critical role in ensuring the State’s Information Technology (IT) infrastructure is capable of delivering vital services in a secure, reliable, and trustworthy manner.

-The mission of the Information Security Program Audit team is to provide expertise to evaluate compliance and risk with state security and privacy policies, by validating security systems, procedures and practices are in place and working as intended.
+The mission of the Information Security Program Audit (ISPA) team is to provide expertise to evaluate compliance with state security and privacy policies, by validating security systems, procedures and practices are in place and working as intended.

-Information security program audits are authorized pursuant to Government Code Section, 11549.3 (d).
+Information security audits are authorized pursuant to Government Code Section, 11549.3 (d).

 - Engagement with a trusted team of professional information security auditors.